AzureDevOps3/duffney.github.io/_posts/2016-6-22-Create-ScheduledTasks-SecurePassword.md

 While writing the DSC configuration for some Jenkins slaves, I discovered the Register-ScheduledTask cmdlet only accepts string variables.
 This forced me to store my service account password as clear text, which made me cringe.
 I knew there had to be a better way, even if the cmdlet did not allow a credential object to be passed to it.
-In this post you'll learn how to extract the password from a PS Credetinal object.
+In this post you'll learn how to extract the password from a PS Credential object.
 I'll store those properties in variables and then provide them to the Register-ScheduledTask cmdlet.

 ### Create the Action